Jeff Brown has a new technology investing newsletter called The Near Future Report.

 Here's a breakdown of each one:

-#1 Biotech Stock of 2020s: Why The FDA Just Fast Tracked The King Of Genetic Sequencing
+#1 Biotech Stock of 2020: Why The FDA Just Fast Tracked The King Of Genetic Sequencing

-The first report details a stock that Jeff believes is the best biotech stock.. it's a company called Illumina.
+The first report details a stock that Jeff believes is the best biotech stock.
+It's a company called Illumina.

-They got an emergency use authorization from the FDA to make genetic sequencing based Covid tests.
+They got an emergency use authorization from the FDA to make genetic sequencing-based COVID tests.

 You can read more about it here.